Every industry now uses an ERP system to manage its business.

 Information management is the organized collection storage and use of information for the benefits of an enterprise.

 So how do you organize the information in your company?
 I bet you have a customer database or CRM and something managing your orders or warehouse.
 An accounting system and then you’re probably filling gaps in your information pipeline with spreadsheets and manual processes, but none of this is to talk to each other.
-They don’t share data; it’s what people call islands of information that impact efficiency and let’s face it efficiency is connected to time and money.
+They don’t share data; it’s what people call islands of information which impacts efficiency and let’s face it efficiency is connected to time and money.

 So here is where an ERP system helps you the ERP centralizes all the information in your organization, and by doing this, you can streamline the flow of information.
 All your business processes become connected end-to-end, and now other things become easier, so you can provide better service.